erik/arroyo/grammar.md

 # Grammar
 In progress grammar for the language (not finalized).

-**Warning** this is completely out of date.
-Will be rewritten when syntax and interpreter are more stable.
+**Warning** this grammar is based on the syntax as of git commit 92c1398d4, and will probably be out of date quickly.

 *written in pseudo BNF form*